department-of-veterans-affairs/va.gov-cms/docroot/design-system/README.md

 - `yarn run css` is a helper command that extracts CSS Custom Properties into a .json file, for easy manipulation to display "tokens" in Storybook.

+- TODO: add generator command for component boilerplate `yarn run new`

 ## Icons
 This design system supports the free icons from [fontawesome](https://fontawesome.com/) using their [SVG Core](https://fontawesome.com/docs/apis/javascript/import-icons) package.
 Look at `components/icon/index.js` for an example.